-11.1.
+7.1.
 Workflow Window

 The Workflow Window on the left displays the workflow menu.
-The workflow menu gives an overview over the sequential steps needed to finish the current project.
-Steps already completed are marked with a green check mark. \checkmark
+The workflow menu gives an overview of the sequential steps needed to finish the current project.
+Steps already completed are marked with a green check mark.